HENRY (HARRY) BELL 1877–1927

 Died 11th June 1927 in Nottingham district age 49

-By 1891 Harry (now Henry), 14, was a farm servant at Holme Grange, Holme Pierrepont, living in the household of Thomas Turner, farmer.
+Age 13, Harry (now Henry on census), was a farm servant at Holme Grange, Holme Pierrepont, living in the household of Thomas Turner, farmer.
 His mother had died in 1883.

 Unable to find him in 1901.